dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Security Services/Azure Key Vault.md

 tags: [azure, cloud, security]
 ---

-### Secrets
+It is highly integrated with other Azure Services
+Provides monitoring and logging features
+It is PaaS (Platform as a Service) offering

+[Azure Disk Encryption (ADE)](Azure%20Disk%20Encryption%20(ADE).md) keys and [Transparent Data Encryption (TDE)](Transparent%20Data%20Encryption%20(TDE).md) keys are stored in Key Vault
+For storing non sensitive application configuration App Configuration (Azure Service) should be used

+---

+#### Secret Management
 Key Value pair storage
-Configuations for connecting to DB, applications, etc.
+Configurations for connecting to DB,  API Keys, tokens, certificates, etc.

-### Keys
+#### Key Management
 RSA or EC encryption keys used for cryptographic operations
 Software protected or HSM backed

-### Certificates
+#### Certificate Management
 X509, SSL/TLS certificates
 Supports auto-renewal
 DigiCert and GlobalSign CA is supported in Key Vault for managed certificates

----

-It is highly integrated with other Azure Services
-Provides monitoring and logging features
-It is PaaS (Platform as a Service) offering

-Disk Encryption Keys (VMs) and [Transparent Data Encryption (TDE) Protector Key](../Azure%20Analytics%20Services/Azure%20Synapse%20Analytics/Transparent%20Data%20Encryption%20%28TDE%29%20Protector%20Key.md) (Azure Synapse & SQL DB) are stored in Key Vault

-For storing non sensitive application configuration App Configuration (Azure Service) should be used
+#### Hardware Security Module (HSM)
+Secrets and keys can be protected either by software or FIPS 140-2 Level 2 validated HSM
+Multi-tenant: FIPS 140-2 - Multiple customers isolated virtually
+Single tenant: FIPS 140-3 - Each customer dedicated HSM